Ángel Cordero Jr.

 Ángel Tomás Cordero Jr. (born November 8, 1942) is a Puerto Rican jockey.
 He is known for being one of the winningest Thoroughbred horse racing jockeys of the late 20th-century and the first Puerto Rican to be inducted into the United States' Racing Hall of Fame.
 He led all jockeys in wins at Saratoga Race Course for thirteen years.
-Cordero rode three Kentucky Derby winners and won over 6000 races in his career.
+Cordero rode three Kentucky Derby winners and won 7,057 races in his career.

 Early years

 Cordero was born in Santurce, Puerto Rico where he began racing at a young age.
 His father, Ángel Cordero Sr., was a rider and Thoroughbred trainer.
 His grandfather and uncles were also riders and horse trainers.
 His hometown in America is on Long Island, NY.

 American Classic Races

 Cordero was the first Puerto Rican jockey to win all three of the American Classic Races, the Kentucky Derby, Preakness Stakes, and Belmont Stakes, though not all in the same year.

 In 1974, when he was 31, Cordero won the Kentucky Derby aboard Cannonade.
 He won the Derby twice more, making him one of only eight jockeys to win the race three or more times in the Derby's history.
 In 1976, he won on Bold Forbes and in 1985, on Spend A Buck.
-In 1976, Cordero won the Belmont Stakes on Bold Forbes, and he won the Preakness Stakes twice, once in 1980 aboard Codex (his winning status was not overturned despite widely publicized accusations of illegal block-maneuvering and face-lashing of opponent-filly Genuine Risk with his whip) and the second time in 1984, aboard Gate Dancer.
+In 1976, Cordero won the Belmont Stakes on Bold Forbes, and he won the Preakness Stakes twice, once in 1980 aboard Codex (his winning status was not overturned despite allegations of interfering with opponent-filly Genuine Risk) and the second time in 1984, aboard Gate Dancer.

 Among his other accomplishments, Cordero was the winner of four Breeders' Cup races and was the leading rider at Saratoga Race Course for thirteen years.
 In 1987, Cordero became the fourth jockey to win over 6,000 races.

 In 1992, Cordero's career was cut short after a fall which nearly cost him his life.
 His spleen was removed due to the accident that occurred at Aqueduct.
 However, against the wishes of his family and friends, in 1995, Cordero saddled up again to ride the Breeders' Cup once more.